Yes Ball Games!Watch our webinar

 We need someone organised, professional, resourceful and encouraging to others.
-You will be familiar with and enjoy using and organising data and information, have excellent attention to detail and accuracy, and take pride in your work.
+You will be digitally adept and enjoy organising data and information, have excellent attention to detail and accuracy, and take pride in your work.
 Working successfully to agreed plans and objectives, you will also have room and the ability to spot opportunities and have ideas.
-You will be personable and enjoy helping and encouraging people.
+You will also be personable and enjoy helping and encouraging people.

-This role would suit someone who can demonstrate all the key qualities and wants to use their skills towards bringing about big change; and to learn, grow and develop with the role.
-You will be happy to be in a small team of five and to muck in to get things done, in return for an excellent learning opportunity and the chance to be part of significant social change.
-Currently the role will be a mix of home and office working but we are looking for someone who is able and willing to work from our Bristol office going forward.
+This role would suit someone who meets the person specification and wants to use their skills towards bringing about positive change for children and communities; and to learn, grow and develop with the role.
+You will be happy to be in a small team (with some home/solo working) and to muck in to get things done, in return for an excellent learning opportunity and the chance to be part of an exciting social change movement.

-Interviews are scheduled for Thursday 17 and Friday 18 June, with the job to start in July.
+Interviews are scheduled for Thursday 9th March, with the job to start in April.